Tips for Winning Board Contracts

 Additional Tips for Submitting Proposals

-- Make risk-avoidance a priority: Remember, the Board is looking to minimize risk to its operations.
+- Make risk-avoidance a priority as the Board is always looking to minimize risk to its operations.

 Tips for after the Contract is Awarded